 Atkinson made the traps himself but later sold the rights to a Welsh company, Procter Brothers, for a significant sum.
-They have continued making the traps to this day.
-Little Nipper was registered as a trade mark in May 1909 and is still held by Procter Brothers.
+The company still make the traps today.
+Atkinson died in 1942.

 Means of trapping pests continue to interest designers and inventors and many patents are still filed on the subject (including means of drowning and electrocuting the mice and also trapping them humanely) but no-one else has managed to come up with a more successful trap and the Little Nipper still holds 60% of the mousetrap market.